FireworksProject/enginemill-db/README.md

     var EDB = require('enginemill-db');
 ```

-Create a database API by creating connection.
+Create a database API by creating a connection.
 In the case of CouchDB it looks like this:
 ```JavaScript
     var db = EDB.connect({
       hostname: 'localhost'